FTHPC/FaultSight/databaseSetup/README.md

-NOTE: If using FaultSight with FlipIt, please refer to the more specific instructions provided in databaseSetup/examples/FlipIt/README.md
+NOTE: If using FaultSight with FlipIt, please refer to the FlipIt-specific instructions provided in `databaseSetup/examples/FlipIt/README.md`

 For setting up a database for FaultSight, use the API calls provided in `databaseSetup.py` to generate a sqlite3 database file.

 The database contains five tables: `Sites`, `Trials`, `Injections`, `Signals`, and `Detections`.
-Setting up the database involves the following general steps:
+Writing a script for setting up the database should involve the following general steps:

 1.)
 Create a new database file, or connect to an existing one.